 One of the BIG benefits of Pocket is it WORKS OFFLINE!

 You read that right.
-Trapped in an airplane seat or the backseat of a car with no Internet access?
+Trapped in an airplane seat or sitting in the car waiting for your son’s baseball practice to end?
 Use the time to read all the articles you saved.

 How to Use Pocket